qelectrotech/qelectrotech-doc/source/users/element/element_editor/edition/graphic/layers.rst

 Layers in element editor
 ========================

-Overlaping of parts, graphical elements, may occur at the graphical representation of elements.
+Overlapping of parts, graphical elements, may occur at the graphical representation of elements.
 QElectroTech allows defining the representation order from part.
 Working with layers will be necessary, for example, when a filled part as `rectangle`_ or `ellipse`_ hides a `text`_.